Disaster Recovery Strategies for the Cloud

 Implement prevention, preparedness, response, and recovery measures.

-The next step is to determine prevention, preparedness, reaction, and recovery (PPRR) applied in the cloud computing environment for disaster recovery.
+The next step is to determine the prevention, preparedness, reaction, and recovery (PPRR) applied in the cloud computing environment for disaster recovery.
 PPRR interventions can, in a nutshell, achieve the following:

 - To avoid a catastrophe from happening in the first place, mitigation helps you reduce potential risks and remove device vulnerabilities.